chrishenri/rw3d_manual/docs/source/inputs.rst

   \begin{itemize}
   \item 0: the parameter is not read from a file and is defined as the multiplier
-  \item 1: the parameter is read from the ascii file specified in \texttt{file name}
+  \item 1: the parameter is read from the text file specified in \texttt{file name}
   \item 2: the parameter is read from a MODFLOW type file (only available for fluxes)
-  \item 3: the parameter is read from the ascii file specified in \texttt{file name} but from the bottom of the file
+  \item 3: the parameter is read from the text file specified in \texttt{file name} but from the bottom of the file
   \item 4: the parameter is read from a netcdf file.
 For the moment, only NETCDF3\_64BIT file type is supported
   \end{itemize} \\
   \hline